 There are any number of ways of showing your people your appreciation - far more than we’ve gone into here.
 But the main takeaway from this post is that a genuine, heartfelt thank you can go a long way towards making people feel part of the team and part of the company.
 And that’s more likely to make them want to stay.

-As HR, you need to make sure your organisation’s leaders and managers embody this culture of appreciation.
+As HR, you need to make sure your organization’s leaders and managers embody this culture of appreciation.
 ‘Thank you’ should not be used only on ‘special occasions’ but for whenever anyone has performed well or done something positive for the team or company.

 After all, while bonuses and gift cards for spa days might be nice, they’re only the cherry on the cake and your culture of appreciation should start and end with a sincere ‘thank you’.